Kayamkulam Kochunni (2018 film)

 Kayamkulam Kochunni is a 2018 Indian Malayalam-language period action film directed by Rosshan Andrrews and written by Bobby & Sanjay.
 It is based on the life of Kayamkulam Kochunni, a famed highwayman who robbed from the rich and gave to the poor during the British Raj in the early 19th century Central Travancore.
-The film stars Nivin Pauly in the title role along with Mohanlal, Sunny Wayne and Babu Antony in supporting roles.
+The film stars Nivin Pauly in the title role as Kayamkulam Kochunni.
+It also features Priya Anand, Sunny Wayne and Babu Antony in supporting roles.
+Mohanlal appears in a guest role as Ithikkara Pakki, a highwayman who was a contemporary of Kochunni.

-Principal photography commenced on 30 September 2017 in Udupi, Karnataka and was completed on 1 June 2018.
+In August 2016, Rosshan Andrrews confirmed directing the film, with a screenplay by his regular collaborators Bobby and Sanjay.
+Principal photography commenced on 30 September 2017 in Udupi.
+Filming took place in Manjeshwar, Mangalore, Goa, Kasaragod and Sri Lanka.
+The filming was completed on 1 June 2018.
+The film has music by Gopi Sundar and editing by A. Sreekar Prasad.
+The cinematography was handled by Binod Pradhan, Nirav Shah and Sudheer Palsane.

-Kayamkulam Kochunni was released on 11 October 2018 met with a positive critical response and was well received at the box office, becoming the highest-grossing Malayalam film of the year.
+Kayamkulam Kochunni released on 11 October 2018 met with a positive critical response and was a commercial success becoming the highest-grossing Malayalam film of 2018.